yonis-savary/sharp-php/Docs/core/helpers.md

 Sharp got some helpers files that are included when the framework is loaded.

-Those files contains shortcuts to basic framework operation (like adding a route, logging information... etc.)
+Those files contains shortcuts to basic framework operations (like adding a route, logging information... etc.)

 ## Files

 This list will describe which file contains which function, you can click on any file name to see its content

 ### [`helpers.php`](../../Helpers/helpers.php)
 ```php